Mutually orthogonal Latin squares: History

 Although recognized for his original mathematical treatment of the subject, orthogonal Latin squares predate Euler.
-In the form of an old puzzle involving playing cards, the construction of a 4 x 4 set was published by Jacques Ozanam in 1725.
-The problem was to take all aces, kings, queens and jacks from a standard deck of cards, and arrange them in a 4 x 4 grid such that each row and each column contained all four suits as well as one of each face value.
+In the form of an old puzzle involving playing cards, the construction of a 4 × 4 set was published by Jacques Ozanam in 1725.
+The problem was to take all aces, kings, queens and jacks from a standard deck of cards, and arrange them in a 4 × 4 grid such that each row and each column contained all four suits as well as one of each face value.
 This problem has several solutions.

 A common variant of this problem was to arrange the 16 cards so that, in addition to the row and column constraints, each diagonal contains all four face values and all four suits as well.

 According to Martin Gardner, who featured this variant of the problem in his November 1959 Mathematical Games column, the number of distinct solutions was incorrectly stated to be 72 by Rouse Ball.
 This mistake persisted for many years until the correct value of 144 was found by Kathleen Ollerenshaw.
 Each of the 144 solutions has eight reflections and rotations, giving 1152 solutions in total.
 The 144×8 solutions can be categorized into the following two equivalence classes:

-For each of the two solutions, 24×24 = 576 solutions can be derived by permuting the four suits and the four face values, independently.
+For each of the two solutions, 242 = 576 solutions can be derived by permuting the four suits and the four face values, independently.
 No permutation will convert the two solutions into each other, because suits and face values are different.